 Want to protect your entire home wireless network?
 CyberGhost can be configured to run on your router for instant encryption on all of your Wi-Fi enabled devices.

 On the surface, it might seem easy to discount PrivateVPN in favor of larger providers.
 However, doing so would deprive you of what we consider to be one of the best-rounded services on the market.
 What’s more, if the website you’re trying to unblock is a streaming site, like Netflix or Hulu, you’ll be hard-pressed to find a better VPN.
-Just fire up PrivateVPN, navigate to the server list (totaling 80+ nodes across 57 countries), look for a server which has been flagged as able to unblock the site you want, and voila!
+Just fire up PrivateVPN, navigate to the server list (totaling around 150 servers in 60+ countries), look for a server which has been flagged as able to unblock the site you want, and voila!

 True to its name, PrivateVPN excels at keeping your Internet connection extremely private, with 256-bit AES encryption over OpenVPN (among other common choices).
 Your history and identity are further kept safe behind a comprehensive no-logging policy.
 Rounding out the package is DNS leak protection on all versions of the software (including desktop PCs, laptops, smartphones, tablets and more), plus an automatic kill switch function to ensure not a single packet of unencrypted data leaves your device.